deidre-bflow/brandpost/tools/social-campaign/README.md

 # SDLG Social Campaign — Recovery & Workflow Guide

-This file exists so that a future Claude Code session (even after a total local machine crash, with no memory of this one) can pick the SDLG South Africa Brandflow campaign back up from scratch.
+This file exists so that a future Claude Code session (even after a total local machine crash, with no memory of this one) can pick the Brandflow campaigns back up from scratch.
 Read this first.

 ## Where everything lives

-- **App code**: this repo, `deidre-bflow/brandpost`, deployed on Vercel (`brandpost-seven.vercel.app`, project `deidre-s-projects2/brandpost`).
+App code: this repo, `deidre-bflow/brandpost`, deployed on Vercel (`brandpost-seven.vercel.app`, project `deidre-s-projects2/brandpost`).
 Shaun (`shaunvanstraaten-sks`) has push access to this repo and is a member of Deidre's Vercel team.

-- **Database + storage**: Supabase project ref `wwzphgxzuzpelhxfwmlm`.
+Database + storage: Supabase project ref `wwzphgxzuzpelhxfwmlm`.
 All post content (captions, images, schedule) lives in the `posts` table and `post-images` storage bucket.

-- **Backup assets**: Supabase Storage bucket **`claude-recovery-backup`** (private) in the same project.
-This bucket is **multi-brand** — Brandflow hosts more than one brand, so assets are namespaced per brand to avoid mixups:
+Backup assets: Supabase Storage bucket `claude-recovery-backup` (private) in the same project.
+This bucket is multi-brand — Brandflow hosts more than one brand, so assets are namespaced per brand to avoid mixups:

 ```
 claude-recovery-backup/